 4. Potential increased hours

-Whilst most in-house roles might appear to be 9am-5pm working hours, sometimes this may not be the case.
+Whilst most in-house roles do offer increased flexibility in comparison to law firms, they can still be a demanding work environment.
 As in-house lawyers are usually required to report to multiple departments and stakeholders, their roles can be extremely demanding, often leading to increased workloads without increased compensation.
-At least working for a client with a private firm, you bill the exact hours you work for.
+Within multinational companies this can also mean international hours working with different stakeholders across the world.

 Ultimately, there are different risks and rewards involved for lawyers when moving in-house.
 You should consider the impact of each as you progress in your legal career.
-Make sure you spend the time to do your research, or alternatively reach out to specialist recruiter Emma Linden, who will be able to help you understand the benefits and potential disadvantages of an offer to move in-house.
+Make sure you spend the time to do your research, or alternatively reach out to a specialist recruiter, who will be able to help you understand the benefits and potential disadvantages of an offer to move in-house.

 Visit the career advice section of our website for more tips to help you in your career.

-To find out how much you could earn in an in-house legal job, request your copy of our 2020 salary survey today.
+To find out how much you could earn in an in-house legal job, request access to our salary survey today.